 Money is arguably the most important concept in modern society, though most people have no idea how money works or how we ended up with the money we use today.
 The goal of cryptocurrencies like Bitcoin is to improve money, so if we want to understand crypto first we need to understand what money is in the first place.

 Money is a tool for measuring, exchanging and storing value.
 The more important or useful something is, the more valuable it is.
 Value can be created.
-For example, one popular way to create value is to save people time.
+One popular way to create value is to save people time.
 For example:

 - You buy lettuce, carrots and dressing ingredients for $5